Tax Guide for Liquor Store Operators and Owners

 - Prepaid wireless refill or top-off cards

-- Prepaid wireless ‘e-Cards’
+- Prepaid wireless eCards

-- Any product or service (except a cell phone), when sold with prepaid MTS for a single non-itemized price
+- Any product or service (except a cell phone), when sold with prepaid MTS for a single non-itemized price (If local charges apply, they must be collected on the total combined selling price unless the seller can identify the price of the mobile data services and other services from its books and records.)

 California Redemption Value (CRV)

-Note: The CRV program is administered by CalRecycle.
+The CRV program is administered by CalRecycle.
 Questions regarding the fee should be directed to them.
 This guide covers only how sales tax applies to CRV charges.

 Hot Prepared Foods

-A food product is hot when it is heated to above room temperature, and is still considered hot even after it has cooled, because it is intended to be sold in a heated condition.
+A hot food product is food that has been heated to above room temperature and is still considered hot even after it has cooled because it was intended to be sold as a hot food.

 For more information, see publication 22, Dining and Beverage Industry.